ankerdev/miljo/README.md

-# env
+# miljo
-A simple module to load environment variables from a `.env` file, and covert them to their respective type.
+A simple module to load environment variables from a `.env` file, and convert them to their respective type.
 It currently handles `string`, `number` (integer and float) and `boolean` values.

 ## Signature